Low Desert Arizona Garden in October

 - Plant shrubs and flowering perennials in October in Arizona.

 - Prune established flowering perennials back by about a third.
 Water well after pruning.

 - Ideal month to plant many vegetables, herbs and annual flowers.
-(See list below)
+(See lists below)

 What to plant in the Arizona garden in October: